|<<< | >>> | Feedback|

 Definition: applications involving laser devices

 Lasers are sources of light with very special properties, as discussed in the article on laser light.
-For that reason, there is a great variety of laser applications.
+For that reason, there is a great variety of laser applications, leading to a total of over 8 billion USD of global laser sales (as of 2013).
 The following sections give a brief overview.

 Lasers are widely used in manufacturing, e.g. for cutting, drilling, welding, cladding, soldering (brazing), hardening, ablating, surface treatment, marking, engraving, micromachining, pulsed laser deposition, lithography, alignment, etc. In most cases, relatively high optical intensities are applied to a small spot, leading to intense heating, possibly evaporation and plasma generation.
 Essential aspects are the high spatial coherence of laser light, allowing for strong focusing, and often also the potential for generating intense pulses.